Carole Shepherd, LCSW-R, LMT, RYT, SEP

 Move Beyond Traditional Talk Therapy

 Integrative psychotherapy is a progressive clinical approach that moves beyond traditional talk therapy.
-I combine evidence based psychological treatments, such as EMDR, Internal Family Systems, and psychodynamic perspectives, with somatic practices to treat the whole person.
+I combine evidence-based psychological treatments, such as Eye Movement Desensitization and Reprocessing (EMDR), Internal Family Systems (IFS), and psychodynamic perspectives, with somatic practices, including Somatic Experiencing, Sensorimotor Psychotherapy, and Yoga Nidra, to treat the whole person.

-Rather than utilizing a generic method, I blend these therapeutic modalities to address your specific clinical needs.
+I blend these therapeutic modalities to address your specific clinical needs.
 This comprehensive approach is designed specifically for adults seeking specialized care for a broad range of clinical concerns.
-My practice treats mood disorders, trauma, addictions, and the full spectrum of technology overuse, whether that involves resolving bad habits, compulsive use, or technology addiction.
+My practice treats mood disorders, trauma, addictions, and the full spectrum of technology overuse, including resolving bad habits, compulsive use, and technology addiction.

-Complementary therapies enhance this clinical work.
-Integrating practices like Yoga Nidra and mindfulness helps regulate the nervous system, reduce stress, and improve your overall quality of life, acting in conjunction with your conventional psychological care.
+Adding somatic practices and mindfulness enhance this clinical work.
+Integrating practices like Yoga Nidra and mindfulness to conventional psychological care can help regulate your nervous system, reduce stress, and improve your overall quality of life.

-Complementary therapies are meant to enhance, not replace conventional treatment you may be receiving for physical or psychological conditions.
+Somatic practices are meant to enhance, not replace, conventional treatment you may be receiving for physical or psychological conditions.

 Specialized Clinical Approaches